 - 1. Perceived changes in the field are evaluated during strategic planning sessions on an annual basis, to determine if a Practice Analysis is indicated in advance of the determined interval. - 2.
 Communication with the Testing Company begins no later than one (1) year in advance of a Practice Analysis to establish a contract for services. - 3.
 The Testing Company provides an overview of current testing standards relative to establishing content validity and recommends a methodology most appropriate for the examination to the Test Committee.
 The Test Committee conducts further investigation and review and presents a proposal to CBIC. - 4.
 The Test Committee and CBIC evaluate the need to revise the definition of practice and minimum practice experience in relation to professional standards and recommendations for the field. - 5.
 The Test Committee and CBIC evaluate if there is a need to conduct a Practice Analysis for specific areas, levels of practice, or type of examination. - 6.
 The Test Committee and CBIC, with assistance of the Testing Company, determine the number of respondents necessary to adequately represent the practicing field. - 7.
 The Executive Director negotiates the contract with the Testing Company with recommendations from the CBIC Test Committee, Practice Analysis Chair, and CBIC President. - 8.
 The contract with the Testing Company outlines the specific steps and specifications of the Practice Analysis consistent with recommended parameters established by current standards in the testing industry.
-The contract specifies the process for: development of a task list; development of a survey instrument; development of a scale to rate task significance/importance; identification of practitioners from which to obtain a random sample; demographics to apply exclusion criteria/rules; exclusion criteria/rules; "blueprint" for the content outline to include determination of content weight and cognitive levels; and determination of the cut score. - 9.
-A detailed timeline for conducting the Practice Analysis is outlined. - 10.
+The contract specifies the process for: development of a task list; development of a survey instrument; development of a scale to rate task significance/importance; identification of practitioners from which to obtain a random sample; demographics to apply exclusion criteria/rules; exclusion criteria/rules; "blueprint" for the content outline to include determination of content weight and cognitive levels; and determination of the cut score.

+- 9. A detailed timeline for conducting the Practice Analysis is outlined. - 10.
 A Practice Analysis Task Force representing diversity in geographic location, professional discipline, practice settings, and experience is assembled.
 It is recommended to include individuals involved in previous Practice Analyses and past Test Committee members.
-The Practice Analysis Task Force will be chaired by a Board member who had previously participated on the Test Committee.

-11. Results of the Practice Analysis determine a new content outline for each examination.
+The Practice Analysis Task Force will be chaired by a Board member who had previously participated on the Test Committee. - 11.
+Results of the Practice Analysis determine a new content outline for the proctored recertification examination, which is also used for the online recertification examination, unless the research dictates that a different content outline would be appropriate.
 Item pool conversion is done to relate items to the new outline, to delete items for rejected tasks, and to identify items that are needed for new content areas.
 A new cut score study is conducted following each Practice Analysis.